alierkanimrek/rplexusdocs/_pages/getting-started.md

 You can create an account on [https://rplexus.net/user/signup](https://rplexus.net/user/signup){:target="_blank"}

 ### Step 2) Create your first Node
+You will see "Create Node" section when you login, just write your new node name and create one.

 ### Step 3) Client Installation

 ### Step 4) Client Configuration